ZiqiaoPeng/SyncTalk/README.md

   ```
   The processed video will be saved in the **data** folder.

   **[Note]** Since EmoTalk's blendshape capture is not open source, the preprocessing code here is replaced with mediapipe's blendshape capture.
 If you want to compare with SyncTalk, some results from using EmoTalk capture can be obtained [here](https://drive.google.com/drive/folders/1LLFtQa2Yy2G0FaNOxwtZr0L974TXCYKh?usp=sharing) and videos from [GeneFace](https://drive.google.com/drive/folders/1vimGVNvP6d6nmmc8yAxtWuooxhJbkl68).
+MediaPipe's blendshape capture is in the experimental stage, please report back in the issue if there is any problem.